nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 [...]
 ```

-* If the database is in your local machine you have to use the interface IP that uses the host to connect to the Docker containers.
+4. If the database is in your local machine you have to use the interface IP that uses the host to connect to the Docker containers.
 You can get this IP by running the command below and checking the gateway property:

 ```bash
 docker inspect <container_name>
 ```

-* The external database has been tested both for external PostgreSQL database running in our local machine, in a remote server or inside another Docker container.
-It also could be integrated with AWS RDS, it has been tested for PostgreSQL engine and Aurora PostgreSQL engine (PostgreSQL version 10).
+5. The external database has been tested both for external PostgreSQL database running in our local machine and in a remote server or inside another Docker container.
+It can also be integrated with AWS RDS, which has been tested for PostgreSQL engine and Aurora PostgreSQL engine (PostgreSQL version 10).

 #### 2.7.1 Reconfigure external database address after initialization

 It is possible to change the external database after the initialization while the Sidecar container is running.
-This will not recreate the database, so we need to make sure that the `serverconf` database and a user with granted permissions to access it are already created.
+This will not recreate the database, so make sure that you have already created the `serverconf` database and a user with granted permissions to access it.

-To change the database host we need to do the following steps:
+To change the database host, you need to:

-* Run a new command on the Sidecar container:
+1. Run a new command on the Sidecar container:

 ```bash
 docker exec -it <sidecar_container_name> bash
 ```

-* Inside the container open in a text editor (we can install any of the command line text editors such as nano, vi, etc) the `etc/xroad/db.properties` file:
+2. Inside the container, open the `etc/xroad/db.properties` file in a text editor (you can install any of the command line text editors such as nano, vi...) :

  ```bash
 nano etc/xroad/db.properties
   ```

-* Replace the connection host, the username and password with the properties of the new database:
+3. Replace the connection host, the username and password with the properties of the new database:

 ```bash
 [...]